MagnusThor/thor-io.vnext.webrtc.example/README.md

 You can try the example on the following url - https://webrtclab2.herokuapp.com/ , just open 1-n many windows.
 Note that if you are trying omn the same machine make sure the windows are in incognito mode.

+## Install & run

+    npm i thor-io.vnext.webrtc.example

+Use tsc to 'compile' and run using node index.js

 Magnus Thor